nnhao14102000/PlayTogether/README.md

 - Visual Studio 2022 - Community
 - Visual Studio Code
-- Github and Github action for CI/CD
+- GitHub and GitHub Actions for CI/CD
 - SQL server, Microsoft SQL Server Management Studio 18 - for working with Database

 ## Clone and Implement in Local